 The Quantitative Finance and Risk Management Science (QFRM) programme only admits 20 students each year.
 In terms of size it is a modest programme, but its scope and mission are anything but modest.
 It provides state-of-the-art training in business and finance, risk management science, mathematics, statistics, and computing applications.
 Prof. Chow Ying-Foon , Co-Director of QFRM, said, ‘We look for elite students with strong passion in mathematics, finance and statistics.
 Many of our new students are given admission scholarships by the University, the CUHK Business School, the Faculty of Science or the Colleges.’

-One of these elite students is Simon Song who has completed the programme this summer.
+One of these elite graduates is Simon Song who has completed the programme in 2017.
 Simon said, ‘The programme gave me a very high platform from which to come to know experienced experts from the industry.
 The small class-size also ensures a good relationship among all the students who are generous in sharing their insights.
 We have a strong bonding with each other and I am quite proud of it.
 We will help each other with the assignments and projects which may consume too much time if attempted alone.
 The edge given by the platform and the harmonious relationship among students are valuable assets to me.’

 QFRM incorporates courses on selected topics to provide an opportunity for the students to learn more of the latest developments in the financial industry.
 It also arranges capstone courses, e.g., through internship experience, that give the students a chance to put newly acquired knowledge to use to try to solve the urgent and prevalent problems in the industry.

 According to Prof. Phillip Yam, Co-Director of QFRM, ‘This is the first and only programme that provides an all-rounded training and panoramic view on the whole quantitative financial and trading industry.
 We have two strong programmes in Quantitative Finance and in Risk Management Science.
 Our extensive alumni network is enviable to similar programmes in other universities.’